What You Will Earn

 The MSU Addiction Counseling certificate represents 12 addiction specific coursework credits.
 These credits may be counted toward the Montana Licensed Addiction Counselor credential.

 This program is an academic preparation program that prepares students to become LAC – eligible in Montana.
 Significantly, this is a graduate certificate program – not a master’s degree program.
 Students must have a Bachelor degree in a relevant field with a GPA of 3.0 to apply.
-That said, many come to the addictions counseling field with a variety of academic backgrounds and experience.

 The MSU Addiction Counseling Program Director can help you with any advisement or prerequisite questions: firstname.lastname@example.org